Skip to main content

 Viewing your graph results

-You can hover your mouse over any icon to increase its size and display the name of the person it represents, and you can click on an icon to load the text of the corresponding review at the bottom of the page.
+Hover your mouse over any icon to increase its size and display the name of the person it represents, and click on an icon to open their review in a pop-up window.

 Choosing who to display

+It's important to ensure that reviews are consistent across teams.
 Reading dozens of reviews may not be feasible.
-But since the manager’s dot placement will typically correspond with what they write, you can use the 2D overview chart to spot certain trends.
+But since the manager’s placement of employees on the chart will typically correspond with the sentiment of their reviews, you can use the 2D overview chart to spot high-level trends.

-Keep in mind that the dots can only help you identify potential underlying issues.
-But the presence of a team with suspiciously higher or lower ratings doesn’t in and of itself indicate that there’s a problem with the way their manager rated that team — maybe some other factor caused that team’s ratings to differ.
+Keep in mind that the presence of a team with suspiciously higher or lower ratings doesn’t in and of itself indicate that there’s a problem with the way their manager rated that team — maybe some other factor caused that team’s ratings to differ.
 It wouldn’t make sense to simply recalibrate that team’s ratings without figuring out why those people were assessed differently, and working with the managers to solve the issue.

 Fine print

-You as an HR staff member should try to encourage the managers to use similar scales.
-You don’t have to apply forced ranking to achieve this.
-Often all it takes is a simple honest discussion with the managers, showing them how differently they rated their staff.
-Often, this will be enough to start a discussion in which managers adjust to align their expectations of staff performance.
+You as an HR staff member should try to encourage the managers to rate performance by similar standards.
+You don’t have to apply forced ranking to achieve this; often, all it takes is a simple and honest discussion with the managers, showing them how differently ratings varied across teams and clarifying expectations.

 Did this answer your question?